-- The Concept of Inflation: When we are comparing period wise numbers for trend analysis and if in between the periods the inflationary rate has changed the comparison makes no sense.
+- The Concept of Inflation: When we compare period-wise numbers for trend analysis, and if the inflationary rate has changed in between the periods, the comparison makes no sense.
 Ratio analysis does not account for the inflation factor at all.

 - Opportunities for Window Dressing: Some firms may manipulate the numbers to bring about changes to the ratio for displaying a better picture of the firm.
 Thus in ratio analysis, there are scopes of window dressing.

 - Variation of Rules to Value Assets: Different assets are valued according to different sets of rules practiced by different businesses.
 Thus a comparison of two companies during peer to peer analysis does not give a true picture.